-Once upon a time I acquired an MA in Theatre Studies from Copenhagen University yet have chosen to execute my research artistically as a stage director, writer and conceptualist for more than 15 years.
+Once upon a time I acquired an MA in Theatre Studies from Copenhagen University yet have chosen to execute my research artistically as a stage director, writer and conceptualist for almost 20 years.

 A strong need to challenge artistic conventions compels me to explore various ways in which theatre tells stories that genuinely can include the audience.
-The things we leave behind and the female gaze are reoccurring themes in my work, that on occasion has been branded as ‘political’, yet I prefer the term ‘critical’.
-Over the years I have co-founded 4 independent theatre companies: Face2Face, Teater uden Grænser and TeaterKUNST (artistic director from 2004 – end 2011) and in 2016: The Uneasy Listening Society with sound artist and philosopher Thomas Burø.
+The things we leave behind, unheard voices and the female gaze are reoccurring themes in my work.
+Over the years I have co-founded 4 independent theatre companies: Face2Face, Teater uden Grænser and TeaterKUNST (artistic director from 2004 – 2012) and in 2016: The Uneasy Listening Society with sound artist and philosopher Thomas Burø.

 Thank you for your time.